-During 2014, a total of 952 individuals were sentenced to the Work Release program.
-A total of 852 individuals successfully completed this program (73% completion rate).
+During 2017, a total of 1033 individuals were sentenced to the Work Release program.
+A total of 867 individuals successfully completed this program.

 The Work Release program not only offers offenders the opportunity to maintain financial stability, but benefits the taxpayers of the community as Work Release fees cover the cost of the program.